d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

 Actually these are only the basilar properties, but what if you would keep track of the users _email_ status?
 What if they get closed?
 You might want to add a field `Boolean emailStatus`, as you probably want to let users be able to login only if the `email` field is valid, or you want to be sure your mail-campaigns emails get their destinations.

 But how to keep track of this kind of informations?
 You should track all the emails the application is actually sending.
 But how?
 It would be really out of the application's logic to make some internal activities just to get those informations, more so if you need to introduce more and more entities (and then storing more data into your databases) just to reach your final - and primarily simple - aim, such as just knowing the email addresses status.
-So, let the application do what its made for, and let's think about something that can give it that informations.
+So, let the application do what its made for, and let's think about something that can give it those informations.

 # Rural is for men

 The approach I often used is to intepret processes logs to get those relevant informations.
 In this specific case, the solution would be, for example, track all the _Postfix_ logs (I assume you're actually using _Postfix_.
-If not, please, replace all `Postfix` occurrences with your preferred mail server software).
+If not, please, replace all "_Postfix_" occurrences with your preferred mail server software).
 Think of this `tail` shell command: `tail -f /var/log/maillog`.
 You'll live receive any log change on stdout.
 So you'll maybe want to filter lines and store informations into variables to manipulate them and eventually push in any way into the database:

 ```bash
 tail -n1 -f /var/log/maillog | awk '/status=/' | while read line; do